 As with most real estate purchases, obtaining the proper mortgage financing is one of the obstacles people face when looking to buy a second home.
 A major component of that challenge is the down payment.
 Down payment requirements and general lending standards are higher than those for primary residences.

-Considering this, let’s get into what you need to know about eligible second homes and information regarding financing options.
+Considering this, let’s get into what you need to know about eligible second homes and information on financing options.

-Second homes need to be occupied by the owner of the property for a certain portion of the year and must be suitable for year-round use.
-The area in which the property is located should be suitable for vacation homes.
+Second homes must be occupied by the owner of the property for a certain amount of time per year while being suitable for year-round use.
+The location of the property should be suitable for vacation homes.

-Unless you can purchase a second home in all cash, your best option will be to secure a conventional mortgage; FHA and VA loans are not available for second homes.
+Unless you can buy a second home in all cash, your best option will be to secure a conventional mortgage.
+FHA and VA loans are not available for second homes.
 Conventional mortgage financing for second homes is available up to 90% of the purchase price.

-Paying your debt obligations on time while keeping monthly balances as low as possible will empower you to be a strong candidate for second mortgage financing.
-Furthermore, a good place to start in the evaluation of your ability to qualify for a mortgage on a second home is with the debt-to-income ratio.
+Paying your debt obligations on time while keeping monthly balances as low as possible will make you a strong candidate for a second mortgage.
+A good place to start in the evaluation of your ability to qualify for a mortgage on a second home is with the debt-to-income ratio.
 Your total monthly obligations should not exceed 43% of your gross monthly income.